- 1 The Sacred Chamber

 After his demise, the companions were in a complete state of shock.
-Umar I was in a state of denial, believing that the Prophet ﷺ would wake up and threatening those that said the Prophet ﷺ had died.
+Umar I was in a state of denial, believing that the Prophet ﷺ would wake up and threatening those who said the Prophet ﷺ had died.
 Uthman was dumbfounded I and Ali I was unable to stand up.
 Abu Bakr and al-Abbas L remained calmer than anyone on the most tragic day the Muslim community had endured and ever will endure.

 Burial of the Prophet ﷺ

 After the demise of the Prophet ﷺ, a disagreement arose about where he should be buried.
 Some of the Muhajirun (emigrants) suggested that he should be buried in his hometown of Makkah, where his relatives were.
-Others suggested that he ought to be buried in Jerusalem where preceding prophets had been interred, although this was very impractical as Jerusalem was in the hands of the Byzantines who were hostile towards Muslims.
+Others suggested that he ought to be buried in Jerusalem, where preceding prophets had been interred.
+However, this was very impractical as Jerusalem was in the hands of the Byzantines, who were hostile towards Muslims.

 The companions soon came to an agreement to bury him in Madinah, although they were unsure about the location of a burial site.
 Some suggested he should be buried in Masjid Nabawi, where he preached, spoke to, and led the people.
 A site at or next to his minbar was advocated, but this idea was rejected.
 Others said he should be buried in Jannatul Baqi.
 Abu Bakr al-Siddiq I, who had just been made the first Caliph of Islam, solved the conundrum by mentioning he heard the Prophet ﷺ say that prophets should be buried where they die.
 Upon hearing this, the furniture inside Aisha’s J house was removed in preparation for the burial, which was to be carried out directly beneath the Prophet’s ﷺ bed.

 Washing the blessed body

-Ghusl of the blessed body of the Prophet ﷺ was carried out by various family members: his cousin and son-in-law, Ali ibn Abu Talib, his uncle, al-Abbas ibn Abd al-Muttalib and al-Abbas’ two sons, al-Fadl and Qutham M. The Prophet’s ﷺ adopted son, Usamah ibn Zayd and a freed slave, Shuqran L also participated.
+Ghusl of the blessed body of the Prophet ﷺ was carried out by various family members: his cousin and son-in-law, Ali ibn Abu Talib, his uncle, al-Abbas ibn Abd al-Muttalib and al-Abbas’ two sons, al-Fadl and Qutham M. The Prophet’s ﷺ servants, Usamah ibn Zayd and Shuqran L also participated.